polarBearYap/car-dealership-automl/README.md

     b) Retrieve the best model out of all runs and evaluate it.

-    c) Refer to this [notebook](https://github.com/polarBearYap/car-dealership-automl/blob/main/azure_automl_car_price_prediction.ipynb) to learn more.
+    c) Refer to this [notebook](https://github.com/polarBearYap/car-dealership-automl/blob/main/azure_automl_car_price_prediction.ipynb) for the source code.
 Too bad, I forgot to save output for this notebook &#128531;.

 2. The local_deployment_flask.ipynb includes: